 where $W_2(\cdot, \cdot)$ denotes the 2-Wasserstein distance.
-The existing approach to this optimization problem relies on iterative linear programming methods to compute the optimal transports in each iteration.
-We intend to replace this costly process with an a parametric set function $\phi_\theta$ such that $\phi_\theta(\Xset)\approx \Uset^*$ for $\Xset\sim P_\Xset$.
-Figure \ref{fig:coreset} demonstrates this process.
-It is worth noting that the transport-based core-set problem is equivalent to the free-support Wasserstein barycenter problem \cite{cuturi2014fast} when there is only one input distribution.
+Existing approaches to this optimization problem rely on iterative linear programming to compute optimal transports in each iteration.
+We replace this costly process with a parametric set function $\phi_\theta$ such that $\phi_\theta(\Xset)\approx \Uset^*$ for $\Xset\sim P_\Xset$ (Figure \ref{fig:coreset}).
+The optimal transport-based coreset problem is equivalent to the free-support Wasserstein barycenter problem \cite{cuturi2014fast} when there is only one input distribution.